SageHack/hacklair/content/hacker-legal-handbook.md

 #### USA

-Individual who unlawfully intrudes into his or her private affairs, discloses his or her private information, publicizes him or her in a false light or appropriates his or her name for personal gain.
+An individual who unlawfully intrudes into his or her private affairs discloses his or her private information, publicizes him or her in a false light or appropriates his or her name for personal gain.

 #### Canada